 Is your Lenovo laptop keyboard not working?
 I see many keyboard issues on laptops.
-Either the keyboard stops work entirely or it’s just a few keys that are the issue.
+Either the keyboard stops working entirely or it’s just a few keys that are the issue.

 Do you have a laptop with keyboard issues?

 Let’s get started determining the cause of the laptop keyboard issue.
-This article is for Lenovo laptops, but others might find it useful.
+This article is for Lenovo laptops such as Yoga, Thinkpad, and IdeaPad, but others might find it useful.

 Discovering your laptop keyboard has stopped working puts an end to your productivity.

 Knowing what to do when this happens can save you time and money.
 If you can either fix the issue or repair and replace the keyboard yourself, you won’t have to contact support, send the unit off for repair, and pay top dollar.

 We need to isolate the problem to know why your Lenovo keyboard is not working and where it is coming from.